erSubhashThapa/100daysofcode/r2-log.md

   ```

   ## Uninstall MySQL
-  I figure, I should uninstall and reinstall to change the password.
+  SO now in addition to not being able to use mysql-server, I can't get into mysql itself.
+I wonder if it's because I downloaded mysql-server a bunch of times and in a bunch of different ways.
+Maybe I accidently changed the password for mysql.
+I figure, I should uninstall and reinstall mysql to change the password back.

   I uninstalled mysql the way I did yesterday, but instead of installing it the way the post I linked to yesterday said, I followed this: https://blog.joefallon.net/2013/10/install-mysql-on-mac-osx-using-homebrew/.